Earn College Credit While in High School

 Every year, nearly two thousand high school students earn college credits in over a hundred courses through Hawkeye Community College.
 You may be eligible to join them!
 Starting college in high school is a great way to:

 - Experience college-level courses.

 - Earn credits toward your degree.

 - Save time and money.

-Hawkeye Community College offers Concurrent Enrollment, Career Academies, Project Lead the Way, and Dual Enrollment for current high school students to earn college credits.
+Hawkeye Community College offers Concurrent Enrollment, Career Academies, and Dual Enrollment for current high school students to earn college credits.

 Concurrent enrollment courses can be taken at your school, at a Hawkeye location, or online.
 Tuition is paid by your school district.

 Career Academies are career-focused courses available at your school or at a Hawkeye.
 Tuition is paid by your school district.